Moving to Vila do Bispo, Portugal

 If you are thinking about moving to Vila do Bispo, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Vila do Bispo can vary greatly depending on the type and size of the property.
 For instance, a one-bedroom apartment in the city center may cost around €500 per month to rent, while a three-bedroom house outside of the city center could cost upwards of €1,000 per month.
 If you're looking to buy property, the average price per square meter in the city center is approximately €2,000, while outside of the city center it drops to around €1,500.
-However, these prices can fluctuate based on market conditions and other factors," explained one expat living in Vila do Bispo, Portugal.
+However, these prices can fluctuate based on market conditions and other factors," said one expat who made the move to Vila do Bispo.

 Should I buy or rent a home in Vila do Bispo?